 Approach the busker if you can and ask that they either reduce the noise or move on.

-If they don't reduce the noise and they stay longer than an hour, or if they regularly cause problems, then please contact our team so we can investigate.
+If they don't reduce the noise and they stay longer than an hour, or if they regularly cause problems, please contact our team so we can investigate.

-Weekend noise patrol
+Weekend out-of-hours noise